Jacanidae: Diversity

 In terms of sexual size dimorphism, female jacanas are larger than the males but are alike in plumage.
-The latter, as in some other wader families like the phalaropes, take responsibility for incubation and care of chicks, and most species (with the exception of the monogamous lesser jacana) are polyandrous.
+The latter, as in some other waders like the phalaropes, take responsibility for incubation and care of chicks, and most species (with the exception of the monogamous lesser jacana) are polyandrous.
 They construct relatively flimsy nests on floating vegetation, and lay eggs with dark irregular lines on their shells, providing camouflage amongst water weeds.
 The eggs are slightly smaller than in comparable species and it has been considered that this may be due to an evolutionary tradeoff given the larger number of clutches that are laid.
 Male jacanas brood eggs between the wings and the body.
 This wing-brooding may be assisted by a special adaptation in the wing bones with either a broadening of the radius or a widening of the gap between the radius and ulna.
 Young chicks may also be held under the wing and transported to safety by the parent bird in some species.
 Young chicks dive underwater and stay submerged with only their bill out of water.
 Some adult jacanas also use the same technique.
 African jacanas go through a simultaneous moult of their flight feathers leading to a period of flightlessness.
 Their moult is related to their ability to breed opportunistically based on the availability of rains.

 Their diet consists mainly of insects and other invertebrates picked from floating vegetation or the water's surface but plant seeds may also be eaten.
 Wattled jacanas are known to pick ticks off capybaras.
 The stomach contents of jacanas have been found to include algae, as well as plant roots and stems, but it is thought that this may be incidentally ingested along with their invertebrate prey.

 Most species have rounded wings and short tails.
 The flight tends to be slow and weak.
 Most species are sedentary, but the pheasant-tailed jacana migrates from the north of its range into peninsular India and southeast Asia.